jonbarrow/CemUI/README.md

 <img src="http://i.imgur.com/KJhV5ak.png"/>

 # CemuManager
-A small launcher for the Cemu WiiU emulator made with Electron You can reach us (the developers) on Discord here https://discord.gg/WYVnFEQ
+A small launcher for the Cemu WiiU emulator made with Electron.
+You can reach us (the developers) on Discord here https://discord.gg/WYVnFEQ

 ## What is it?